-- A note has been included in the annual report provided to scheme members along with where to raise concerns. - Fund Managers are requested to disclose any reportable governance issues as part of the Fund's monitoring process. - The Financial Conduct Authority (FCA) regulates the London CIV and, in line with the requirements of the FCA has in place a range of policies and procedures to ensure good governance, in line with legislative and regulatory requirements.
+- Whistle Blowing segment has been included in the annual report provided to scheme members signposting where to raise concerns. - Fund Managers are requested to disclose any reportable governance issues as part of the Fund's monitoring process. - The Financial Conduct Authority (FCA) regulates the London CIV and, in line with the requirements of the FCA has in place a range of policies and procedures to ensure good governance, in line with legislative and regulatory requirements.
 These include a whistleblowing policy.
 Regulatory oversight includes requirements to report to the Board and the FCA, and an oversight function exercised by the Depository. - Procedures are in place for staff within the Borough dealing with the pension fund (this would include Finance, Accounting, Payroll and HR staff as well as Pension Administration staff) covering what they should do if they become aware of a possible breach and also (in very broad terms) whether there are any areas of pensions law etc. they would be expected to know about in their particular role.

-- All Fund employers are aware of the whistleblowing requirements and is accessible via the councils website: https://www.havering.gov.uk/downloads/file/372/whistle-blowing-proced-ure - There is a named officer to maintain record of all breaches, assessments and actions taken - the Chief Operating Officers/Statutory Section 151 Officer. - Should a breach occur the named officer will write to all Pensions Committee Members setting out action taken and do a full report at the next available Committee.
+- All Fund employers are aware of the whistleblowing requirements and is accessible via the councils website: havering.gov.uk - whistle blowing procedure - The Pensions Projects & Contracts Manager, Exchequer & Transactional Services, will maintain a record of all breaches, assessments and actions taken and notify the named officer - the interim Statutory Section 151 Officer. - 7.
+Should a breach occur the Pensions Committee will be notified setting out action taken and a full report presented at the next available Pensions Committee.